Quantum Hairs and Entropy of Quantum Isolated Horizon from Chern-Simons Theory: Introduction

-Perhaps the clearest description of the quantum states of generic (extremal or non-extremal) four dimensional black hole horizons in the presence of matter and/or radiation (which do not cross the horizons) is in terms of the quantization of the classical Isolated Horizon (IH) phase space which yields the kinematical Hilbert space for the Quantum Isolated Horizon (QIH) \cite{qg1,qg2} derived from loop quantum gravity (LQG).
-In this description, the physical states of a QIH are the gauge singlet states of an $SU(2)$ Chern Simons (CS) theory coupled to the punctures endowed with SU(2) spins deposited on the QIH by the intersecting edges of the bulk spin network describing the bulk quantum geometry.
+In the quantum description, the physical states of a QIH are the gauge singlet states of an $SU(2)$ Chern Simons (CS) theory coupled to the punctures endowed with $SU(2)$ spins deposited on the QIH by the intersecting edges of the bulk spin network describing the bulk quantum geometry.
 In other words, the QIH is taken to have the topology of a two-sphere with punctures carrying spins induced by the floating lattice known as the spin network whose edges carry spins.
 Such configurations are expected to arise as solutions of the full quantum dynamical equations describing bulk quantum geometry, in particular the quantum Hamiltonian constraint.
 Whether or not this actually happens remains a question for the future.
 In this situation, it is worthwhile to investigate properties of the kinematical Hilbert space to see how the issue of black hole entropy can be addressed.